PCT Southbound Gear List & Strategy 2025

 I have used the Sawyer Squeeze as my primary water treatment for several years.
 However, I switched to the Katadyn BeFree water filter for a portion of this PCT hike.
 Several hikers claimed that the BeFree filter had better water flow–including Treeline Review’s own tests in our Best Backpacking Water Filter guide.

 However, I found that while the BeFree had a better initial flow, after a couple of weeks, the flow was no better than the Sawyer Squeeze.
 While the BeFree’s method for maintaining and cleaning out dirty filters seems easier (shake it), the Sawyer’s syringe is far more effective at removing build-up.
-This led me to the conclusion that the Sawyer Squeeze is the better option for thru-hiking specifically.
+This led me to the conclusion that the Sawyer Squeeze is the better option, specifically for thru-hiking.

 Over the last couple of years, I’ve settled on a pretty consistent approach to clothes: I like pants and shorts with large, easy to access pockets.
 I recognize some thru-hikers prefer to wear running shorts, which tend not to have pockets, but pockets are an indispensable feature for me.
 You can read more about bottoms to wear in our Best Men’s Hiking Pants and Best Women’s Hiking Pants guide.
 If you prefer shorts, see our Best Men’s Hiking Shorts and Best Women’s Hiking Shorts guides.

 Many thru-hikers prefer running shorts.
-If that’s you, see our Best Thru-hiking Shorts guides.
+If that’s you, see our Best Thru-hiking Shorts guide.

 On thru-hikes, I prefer wearing merino wool tops, but in buggy or hot conditions, I wear a long sleeve nylon blend shirt (the Patagonia Sun Stretch Shirt is by far my favorite).
 You can read more about sun shirts in our Best Sunshirts guide.